 4) Is this available in an official release?
 Which one if so?

-#2 Updated by Randy Barlow almost 5 years ago
+#2 Updated by Randy Barlow over 5 years ago

 First. apologies for taking so long to respond to your questions ☺